EdwinIngJ/HomeDjangoPi/README.md

 $ sudo python manage.py makemigrations
 $ sudo python manage.py runserver
 ```
-Additionally the Homeinfo app won't work unless there is an entry of ToggleWatering within the db.
+Additionally, the Homeinfo app won't work unless there is one entry of ToggleWatering within the database.
-To create an entry, create a superuser and manually add it with the admin panel.
+To create an entry, first create a superuser and then manually add a new entry with the admin panel.
+Login as a superuser to access the Homeinfo app.

 # Raspberry Pi Setup
 This section explains how to setup a Raspberry Pi, specifically its OS and system settings.